Kokomo, Indiana: 1965 tornado

 On April 11, 1965, the southern part of Kokomo was struck by one of the 47 tornadoes that erupted over six Midwestern states, an event now known as the Palm Sunday outbreak.
 The F4 tornado that swept through Kokomo was 800 yd wide and killed 25 people in the surrounding area.
 Significant damage was done to the Chrysler transmission plant.
 Windows were broken and the framework cracked throughout, and sections of the west wall were leveled.
 The Maple Crest elementary and junior high schools suffered extensive damage.
 The roof collapsed on the junior high school, and the framework of both schools was substantially wrecked.
 The Maple Crest Shell Station at the intersection of Lincoln and Washington was torn from its foundation and scattered about.
 Mills Drug Store at the same intersection was demolished.
 A house on Holly Lane was uprooted, and one on James Drive was demolished.
 The Maple Crest Shopping Center was extensively damaged, with Woolworth's suffering the most damage.
 The front and back of the one-story structure were caved in and merchandise was strewn about.
 Numerous homes in the Maple Crest area were flattened, and the top floor of the Maple Crest apartments was blown off.
 The only thing left standing on the nearby Church of the Brethren was the steeple.
-The force of the wind on the flat earth near Kokomo was so great that Ted Fujita was able to make aerial photographs of the spiral scoring on the ground.
+The force of the wind on the flat earth near Kokomo was so great that Ted Fujita was able to make aerial photographs of the spiral scouring on the ground.

 2016 tornado

-On August 24, 2016, a strong EF3 tornado caused major damage in the southern part of Kokomo.
-1,000 homes were damaged, 170 of which sustained major damage.
-80 of these homes were destroyed, some sustaining loss of roofs and exterior walls.
-Many large trees and power poles were snapped along the path, and the Park Place Apartments were heavily damaged as well.
-Vehicles were also damaged, including a large truck that was moved 10 feet from the driveway of a house and flipped over.
+On August 24, 2016, a strong EF3 tornado damaged 1,000 homes on the city's south side, with 170 sustaining major damage.
+80 of these homes were destroyed, with some sustaining loss of roofs and exterior walls.
+Many large trees and power poles were snapped along the tornado's path, and an apartment complex was heavily damaged as well.
+Vehicles also sustained damage, including a large truck that was moved 10 feet from the driveway of a house and flipped over.
 A Starbucks was completely destroyed, and several people were left trapped inside the still standing bathroom and had to be rescued.
-Many sheds and detached garages were destroyed as well, and a receipt from Kokomo was found 30 miles away in Marion.
+Many sheds and detached garages were also destroyed in the storm.
+A receipt from Kokomo was found 30 miles away in Marion.
 The storm followed a path very close to that of another tornado which hit on November 17, 2013.
-Scientists have noticed that nearly every tornado in Kokomo has struck the southern part of the city.
+Meteorologists have noted that nearly every tornado in Kokomo has struck the southern part of the city.